Can you extend your stay as a child visitor?

 You should read the FLR(O) guidance notes before you complete the application form.
 You will need to pay a fee when you apply, and we will not refund your fee if we refuse your application or if you withdraw it.

-Follow the link on the right side of this page to make your application online, and to download the application form (if you are not applying online) and the guidance notes.
+Follow the link on the left side of this page to make your application online, and to download the application form (if you are not applying online) and the guidance notes.

 The application form gives details of the documents you must send with the form.
 You should send the original documents, not copies.
 In exceptional circumstances, we may accept a photocopy that is certified as an accurate copy by the body or authority that issued the original, or by a notary.
 You must include a letter explaining why you are providing a certified copy rather than the original document.